 And just like that, we’re starting to see green shoots in the U.S. economy!
-A couple weeks back, it was the U.S. NFP report.
+A couple of weeks back, it was the U.S. NFP report.
 This time around, it’s retail sales!

 According to the Commerce Department, retail sales came in much better than the expected 0.3% growth, printing a 0.8% increase last July.
 That’s a solid turnaround from the 0.7% drop we saw in June!

 This marked the first month-on-month increase in four months.
-In addition to that, we also saw purchasing pick up in all thirteen categories!
+In addition to that, we also saw purchasing pick-up in all thirteen categories!
 The last time this happened was in 2005, back when Huck was still a teeny weeny barista wannabe!

 Why are investors so giddy about this?
 Take note that consumer spending accounts for nearly 75% of the U.S. GDP.
 If this turns out to be the beginning of a sustained spending spree, it could do wonders to fuel growth in the U.S. economy.